Berliner-Feuerwehr/BF-Open-Data/README.md

 Please Note:

-This is a machine-generated data set
+This is a machine-generated data set.
 There may be differences to the annual report of the Berlin Fire Brigade, which may stem from a case-by-case consideration of the missions.
 Differences arise primarily in the classification of missions as "other" or internal missions.